 What is MFA?

 MFA stands for Multi-Factor Authentication.
-Over 13000 students and 500 staff have activated it.
+All students and over 3000 staff have activated it.
 MFA is an extra layer of security for your LSE account.
 In addition to a password, (something you know), MFA uses something you have, (your mobile device), to send you either a login notification or code to input.

 You should use MFA alongside other best practices for cyber security: